 NIDILRR's Library and National Information Center

 The National Rehabilitation Information Center (NARIC) is NIDILRR's library and national information center.
-NARIC works for NIDILRR under Contract No. To learn more about what they can do for you, view their entry in NIDILRR's Online Program Directory.
+NARIC works for NIDILRR under Contract.
+To learn more about what they can do for you, view their entry in NIDILRR's Online Program Directory.

 If you want the help of a NARIC Information Specialist, consult the NARIC Ask Me Page.